remnrem/luna-doc/docs/ref/outputs.md

 | `sig` |  Signals to output (if not given, all signals) |
 | `sedf-dir` | Directory for SEDFs (if not working directory)  |

-This creates an EDF in which contains epoch-level summary statistics of the original EDF.
+This creates an EDF that contains epoch-level summary statistics of the original EDF.
 That is, if the original EDF has 1000 30-second epochs, the SEDF will comprise only 1000 records, where each record has a duration of 30 seconds, and contains only a single value.
 For a given channel, e.g. `CZ`, the `SEDF` will contain three new channels, depending on the _type_ of that channel.
 For a channel called `XYZ` in the original:

  - for oscillatory signals (e.g. EEG, EMG, etc), the three Hjorth parameters: `XYZ_H1`, `XYZ_H2` and `XYZ_H3`
  - for other signals (e.g. light or heart rate, etc), the mean, min and max: `XYZ_M`, `XYZ_L`, `XYZ_U`

 The idea is that this SEDF file is an effective _thumbnail_ for the EDF, which can be quickly loaded and rendered, e.g. by a viewer application.